Juan Mata: Spain Olympic team

+Senior

 On 14 November 2008, Vicente del Bosque called Mata up to the Spain senior squad ahead of a friendly match against Chile.
 On 28 March 2009, he made his senior international debut, coming on as a substitute for Valencia teammate David Villa in the 63rd minute of a FIFA World Cup qualifier against Turkey.

 In June 2009, Del Bosque included Mata in his 23-man squad for the 2009 FIFA Confederations Cup.
 He started in the second group match against Iraq and came on as a substitute for Albert Riera in the semi-final loss to the United States.